1000 posts and counting

 An expected lifetime of just a summer for a trendy of the moment bracelet at $100, for instance, is not a great deal compared to a $3500 high end gold timeless bracelet that you will wear for years to come.
 An expected lifetime for a classic summer dress of just one summer is only a good deal when it costs less than $20.
 Such short lifetime for a classic cut means low quality fabrics and/or low craftsmanship on seams.

-There is nothing wrong with a low quality, cheap clothing piece, when you are in the market for the trendy It item of this season.
+There is nothing wrong with a low quality, cheap clothing piece, when you are in the market for the trendy It item of this season for just this season.
 But nobody wants to buy a low quality item for the price of a high quality item.
 Period.

 Every woman is on a clothes budget, …